Details of ISEE as Per ERB

 - Format of the ISEE Test:

-All the questions, except the essay section, in the ERB ISEE are in the multiple-choice format.
-It should be known that there is no negative marking done for this test.
-It is suggested that you visit http://erblearn.org/parents/admission/isee/isee-test-overview for more information in this test.
+All the questions, except the essay section are in multiple-choice format.
+It should be noted that there is no negative marking done for this test.
+It is suggested that you visit http://erblearn.org/parents/admission/isee/isee-test-overview for more information on this test.
 Moreover, this test is available in both, computer-based and paper-based formats.

-ISEE Scorecard: The scoring method ERB ISEE exam is unique.
-After the successful completion of this test, a scorecard is provided which contains extensive and detailed information about the student's performance on the exam.
+Scorecard: The scoring method for this test is unique.
+After the successful completion of this test, a scorecard is provided which contains extensive and detailed information about the student's performance.
 This is called Individual Score Report (ISR) and is sent to schools along with the student's application for admission.

-ERB Scoring Method: The students' performance is mapped on a scaled score of 760-940 for every level.
-Additionally, another percentile ranking is given to students based on their performance in their group.
-According to the ERB ISEE exam, all students who have taken this test in the past three years for the same level are considered to be a norm group.
+Scoring Method: A student's performance is mapped on a scale of 760-940 for every level.
+Additionally, another percentile rank is given to students based on their performance in their group.
+All students who have taken this test in the past three years for the same level are considered to be a norm group.
 This unique feature of this test enables counselors to understand the student's learning potential.
 However, this is often confused with the student's performance on the test.

-For example, if a student receives a scaled score of 800 and a percentile ranking of 51%, it means that his/her performance on the ERB ISEE test is 800 and this student has performed better than 51% of students who have appeared for this test-level in the past three years.
+For example, if a student receives a scaled score of 800 and a percentile rank of 51%, it means that his/her performance score is 800 and this student has performed better than 51% of students who have appeared for this test-level in the past three years.

 Interpreting the scoring pattern for this test might seem daunting.
-You can visit http://erblearn.org/parents/admission/isee/scoring-and-interpreting in order to understand the scoring method and how to interpret ISEE scores.
+You can visit http://erblearn.org/parents/admission/isee/scoring-and-interpreting in order to understand the scoring method and how to interpret ISEE's scores.

-Applying to schools using the ISR: During the registration process of the ERB ISEE test, students are required to mention 6 choice schools to which they desire to send their ISEE test result.
-It should also be known that all the test sections would be scoredby ISEE except the essays.
+Applying to schools using the ISR: During the registration process for the test, students are required to mention 6 schools to which they desire to send their test's result.
+It should also be known that all the test's sections would be scored by ISEE except the essays.
 The essays written by students would be photocopied and sent to those schools for evaluation where they would be scored by school faculties.

-Additionally, parents/ guardians would receive a separate copy of the ISR through mail after 7-10 days from the date of the ERB ISEE which they can utilize for applying to more schools.
+Additionally, parents/ guardians would receive a separate copy of the ISR through mail after 7-10 days from the date of the test, which they can utilize for applying to more schools.
 Alternatively, they can send the ISR through ERB for an additional charge.

 It should be known that retakes are allowed in this test only after a gap of six months.
 In case the student is retaking the exam after the mentioned gap, then the new score report would be sent to the requested schools.

-Conclusively, it can be said that the ERB ISEE test is an extremely important exam for students as the results of this test decide their schooling future.
-Hence, it is suggested that you understand all the test requirements beforehand and register early.
+Conclusively, it can be said that this test is extremely important for students as the results of this test decide their schooling future.
+Hence, it is suggested that you understand all the requirements beforehand and register early.
 Moreover, it is essential that students are well prepared for this test and attain a high score in order to brighten their future.